excalidraw/excalidraw-blog/content/blog/redesigning-editor-api/index.md

 In `mobile` during collaboration we render the user `avatars` in the dropdown and since currently its the responsiblity of Excalidraw to render the avatars hence we inject the avatars in the dropdown if present on mobile.
 We will soon have a component for the avatars so that host can render it when needed.

 ![Mobile Collaborators](./mobile-collab.png)

-[ add a diagram explaining the API how the above was solved]

 # `<WelcomeScreen/>`